 South Western Cape -

-Rhino Oil And Gas Exploration South Africa (PTY) Ltd., a wholly owned subsidiary of Rhino Resources, Ltd., holds Technical Cooperation Permit No. 93 in deep water South West of Cape Town, and Technical Cooperation Permit No. 105, a shallow water block West of Cape Town.
-This area forms part of a Mesozoic−Cenozoic Reservoir in the South African Coastal Province.
-Using a geology-based assessment, the USGS estimated mean volumes of undiscovered, technically recoverable conventional oil and gas resources for the Mesozoic−Cenozoic Reservoirs AU in the South Africa Coastal Province at 2,129 million barrels of oil (MMBO), 35,964 billion cubic feet of gas (BCFG), and 1,115 million barrels of natural gas liquids.
-The estimated mean size of the largest oil field that is expected to be discovered is 340 MMBO, and the estimated mean size of the expected largest gas field is 2,937 BCFG.
+Rhino Oil And Gas Exploration South Africa (PTY) Ltd., a wholly owned subsidiary of Rhino Resources, Ltd., holds Technical Cooperation Permit No. 105 now ER 292, a shallow water block West of Cape Town.
+This area forms part of a Mesozoic-Cenozoic Reservoir in the South African Coastal Province.
+Using a geology-based assessment, the USGS estimated mean volumes of undiscovered, technically recoverable conventional oil and gas resources for the Mesozoic-Cenozoic Reservoirs AU in the South Africa Coastal Province at 2,129 million barrels of oil (MMBO), 35,964 billion cubic feet of gas (BCFG), and 1,115 million discovered is 340 MMBO, and the estimated mean size of the expected largest gas field is 2,937 BCFG.
 For this assessment, a minimum undiscovered field size of 5 million barrels of oil equivalent (MMBOE) was used.

 South Africa Onshore: